MPhimac-C-2019/Portfolio-Modeling/README.md

 - Compile & update your branch
 - We will discuss features and commit all the best to the master
 - Continue to work on instruments
+-T_z testing the branching and git version control